-"Ha!" said the judge, staring.
+"Ha! "said the judge, staring.
 "This ain't her first time in here."

-"I'll just stand here," said Myrtle, woozy from the light rasp of the off-center voice of the girl, the tight clasp of her moist, boneless fingers.
+"I'll just stand here," said Myrtle, woozy from the light rasping of the off-center voice of the girl, the tight clasp of her boneless, moist fingers.

-"Dearly beloved...," he began again, roughly reading from a sheet placed in the open Holy Bible.
+"Dearly beloved...," he began again, roughly, mock-reading from the memorized words he'd written on a sheet inside a worn black Bible.

-At the last ceremony, the girl had seemed older, more giddy and critical of Myrtle's acting.
+The girl at the last ceremony had seemed older, more giddy and critical of Myrtle's acting.
 This one bothered Myrtle.
-Though warmed by this make-believe niece, clinging like a cat, she resented her, felt like untwining the skinny fingers.
-Instead, she stood, feet aching in the pointy-toe heels, one eyelash gouging till it smarted.
+Though warmed by this make-believe niece, clinging like a cat, she resented her, felt like untwining her fingers, one by one.
+Instead, she stood, feet aching in the pointed-toe heels, one eyelash gouging her eye till it smarted.

-Tears oozed and trickled down her cheek; she sniffed.
-The judge stopped, peered over his glasses, and went on reading.
-With her shoulder, Myrtle wiped the tears dripping from her cheek; a terrible tickling sensation was causing the other eye to tear and a lump to form in her throat.
+Tears oozed from her eye and trickled down her cheek; she sniffed.
+The judge stopped, peered up over his glasses, and went on reading.
+With her shoulder, she wiped the tears dripping from her cheek; a terrible tickling sensation was causing the other eye to tear and a lump to form in her throat.
 She was REALLY crying.
 It shocked her.

 She wondered how she looked.
-Through a blur of tears, she watched the boy rock nervously, attention divided between Myrtle and the judge.
+Through a blur of tears, she watched the boy rock nervously, attention torn between her and the judge.
 Seeming desperate to get on with it, the judge continued - he was down to the part about love and obey.
 The girl's eyes were riveted on Myrtle, who was at that stage mewling and gulping.

-Myrtle didn't know why she was crying so - though it WAS generally part of her job, her act, chipped in for free.
-She felt light and warm all over, crying through her face now: mouth closed and eyes squinched, hot tears seeping as through her skin.

-Probably, she thought, it was like Solder always said, Pay a woman a little attention and she'll show herself.
-And when the girl did, Myrtle had.
-She cried harder, shoulders jerking, coughed into her fist.
+Myrtle didn't know why she was crying so - though it WAS usually part of her job, her act, chipped in for free.
+She felt warm all over, crying through her face now: mouth closed and eyes squinched, hot tears seeping as through her skin.
+Probably, she thought, it was like Solder always said, pay a woman a little attention and she'll show herself; and when the girl did, Myrtle had.
+She cried harder, shoulders jerking, coughing into her fist.
 She drew a handkerchief from her bosom and blew her nose, a loud honking that seemed to purge the room of all sound.
 She shuddered and wiped her eyes, sniffling.
 The judge went on in a gravelly monotonous drone - he was now down to the part about sickness and health.

-When her eyes had cleared enough to see, Myrtle found the judge administering the vows while watching her; every other word he monitored with a queer furrowing of the brow.
+When her eyes had cleared enough to see, Myrtle found the judge administering the Wows while watching her: every other word he monitored her with a quizzical furrowing of the brow.
 She didn't care if he was ticked off.
 She was caught up in a magical release, still sniffling.

 The girl began sniffling with her.
-Myrtle wouldn't look, merely stood foolishly, helplessly sobbing, pretending to pretend.
+Myrtle wouldn't look at her, merely stood foolishly, helplessly sobbing, pretending to pretend.
 Her makeup was ruined.
-She could feel the girl's eyes, her very presence, witnessing Myrtle's outburst, which demonstrated itself in telling gulps of sobbing, starting up again from the sniffling, and soaring.
-It was so passionate and convincing she wished she WERE acting.
+She could feel the girl's eyes, her very presence, witnessing Myrtle's burst of emotion, which demonstrated itself in telling gulps of sobbing, starting up again from the sniffling, and soaring.
+It was so passionate and convincing she wished she were acting.

-She chanced a glimpse at the girl, whose misty green eyes were fixed on Myrtle's face, between muttering vows; a slight sympathetic dent formed above one of her blonde eyebrows.
-Myrtle began drying up, thinking how she must have done one hell of a job of acting for this naive creature to have latched on as she had.
+She chanced a glimpse at the girl, whose misty green eyes were fixed on Myrtle's face, between muttering her vows, a slight sympathetic dent forming above one of her blonde eyebrows.

+Myrtle began drying up, thinking how she must have done one hell of a job of acting for this naive creature to have latched on to her as she had.
 Why, she actually BELIEVED everything Myrtle had said and done, even down to the crying!